ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 use `zpool export` and `geli detach` to completely dismount the drive in FreeBSD before physically ejecting it from the case.

 {{< highlight txt >}}
-# pkill -f backup.sh; pkill blink1-tool
+# pkill -KILL -f backup.sh; pkill blink1-tool

 # zpool export backup; geli detach gpt/backup.eli
 {{< /highlight >}}